sb2bg/marionette/README.md

 ## Status

-Phase 0.
-Time, seeded randomness, trace logging, replay checks, and named world/state scenario checks are being built now. `ProductionEnv` and `SimulationEnv` move authority selection to the composition root.
+Experimental.
+Time, seeded randomness, trace logging, replay checks, named scenario checks, trace summaries, and environment-based authority passing are implemented.
 Run tags and typed attributes are trace-visible so failing seeds can carry their expanded profile.
-An unstable deterministic network sketch exists for examples, but the stable network API is still being designed.
+An unstable deterministic network simulator exists for examples, but the stable app-facing network API is still being designed.
 Disk, a real scheduler, shrinking, and time-travel debugging are planned, not implemented.

 The API is not stable.
 Do not use this in production yet.